Treat Different Negatives Differently: Enriching Loss Functions with Domain and Range Constraints for Link Prediction: Introduction

 \section{Introduction}

 A knowledge graph (KG) is a collection of triples $(h,r,t)$ where $h$ (head) and $t$ (tail) are two entities of the graph, and $r$ is a predicate that qualifies the nature of the relation holding between them.
+In this work, we do not consider literals.
 KGs are inherently incomplete, incorrect, or overlapping and thus major refinement tasks include entity matching and link prediction~\cite{wang2017}.
 The latter is the focus of this paper.
 Link prediction (LP) aims at completing KGs by leveraging existing facts to infer missing ones.
 In the LP task, one is provided with a set of incomplete triples, where the missing head (resp. tail) needs to be predicted.
 This amounts to holding a set of triples where, for each triple, either the head $h$ or the tail $t$ is missing.

-The LP task is often addressed using knowledge graph embedding models (KGEMs) that represent entities and relations as low-dimensional vectors in a latent embedding space.
+The LP task is often addressed using knowledge graph embedding models (KGEMs).
+They represent entities and relations as low-dimensional vectors in a latent embedding space that preserves as much as possible graph structural information and graph properties~\cite{ji2021}.
 A plethora of KGEMs has been proposed in the literature.
 They usually differ w.r.t. their scoring function, \textit{i.e.} how they model interactions between entities.
 Entities and relations embeddings are learned throughout several epochs, in an optimization process relying on loss functions.
-Although the choice and parametrization of these loss functions is key to driving KGEM to better performance~\cite{ali2022}, their individual influence on the learning process is rarely studied~\cite{mohamed2019}.
+Loss functions aims at maximizing the score output by KGEMs for \emph{positive} triples, \textit{i.e.}, triples that exist in the graph, and minimizing the score of \emph{negative} triples, \textit{i.e.}, triples that are absent from the graph.
+A recent segment of the literature started investigating the influence of negative triples in the training of KGEMs~\cite{kotnis}.
+Indeed, their generation -- called negative sampling -- is usually performed by corrupting true triples, \textit{i.e.}, replacing their head or tail with another entity randomly chosen in the graph.
+Enhanced sampling mechanisms were then envisioned and, for example, involve selecting entities of the same type as the entity to replace~\cite{kotnis}.